 How to Ship an Asphalt Paver

-You should hire a reliable transport company to safely and quickly ship an asphalt paver from one job site to the other.
+You should hire a reliable transport company to safely and quickly ship an asphalt paver from one job site to another.
 This transport company should offer heavy construction equipment shipping services, meaning they'll have all the right shipping technology and equipment to safely transport the asphalt paver, rollers, motor graders, dump trucks, or any other heavy load, including escort vehicles.

 - There are other qualities the shipping company should also have, including: